LichFactory-Games/adastra/docs/Rules-&-Options/Spelljamming-Rules/Spelljamming-Helms.md

 # Siege Weaponry

 A siege weapon is a device that is designed to break or circumvent city or castle walls and other fortifications.
 Most ground-based siege weapons are immobile, constructed in place to attack enemy fortifications from a distance, while others are wheeled to enable advancing up to the enemy fortification.
 That being said, siege weaponry has been adapted to Space Warfare with fervor.
 All Siege weapons mounted on Spelljamming ships are on 360° rotating turrets, and may fire in any direction regardless of the facing of a ship.
 Before it can be fired, all siege weapons must be loaded and aimed.
-A Load, Aim, and Fire action are done using one Ship Action taken by the Gunner.

 For Siege Weaponry statistics, please see the [Siege Weapons table, Page 22].